ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section states the commercial and operational functionalities required from commercial counterparties.

-**[R21]**	Commercial Counterparties MUST have the ability to meet all required legal, compliance and business reporting requirements.
+**[R21]**	Commercial Counterparties MUST have the ability to meet all required legal, compliance, and business reporting requirements.

 This comprises, e.g., fraud or tax audit requirements based on commercial transactions on a BPI.